Water Scarcity & Global Sanitation

 Water Scarcity & the Sanitation Crisis

 Untreated sewage and fecal sludge are major causes of environmental and water pollution.
-In the developing world, over 90% of fecal sludge from latrines is untreated and disposed of improperly, contaminating living environments, groundwater, streams, rivers and oceans.
+In the developing world, over 90% of fecal sludge from latrines is untreated and improperly disposed of, contaminating the environment, groundwater, and natural water resources.

 Billions of people worldwide lack clean water to drink and basic sanitation.
 Over 2.5 billion people don’t have access to a proper or clean toilet — and over 1 billion people practice open defecation.

 From densely populated slums to rural villages, the lack of sanitation results in human indignity, the spread of infectious disease, childhood stunting, premature death, losses to productivity from chronic illness, and violence against women and children.